 For more information on Reading at Glebe Primary School please see our ‘Teaching children to read at Glebe’ document.

 Glebe Primary School uses The White Rose and Power Maths schemes to support the teaching of the National Curriculum for Mathematics.
-The following table is an example of the termly objectives for Maths:
+Click here for more information.

 Glebe Primary School uses Hamilton Trust scheme to support the teaching of the National Curriculum for Science.
-Here is an example of a topic overview:
+Click here for more information.

 Pupils take part in daily collective worship during assemblies.
 Collective worship at Glebe Primary School is broadly Christian in character but not distinctive of any denomination.
 Parents and carers have the right to withdraw their children from collective worship.